 Any item that belongs to you and that you are not using in class, must be placed in the basket underneath your desk.

 You will always have options for items on which you need to work after your initial classroom assignment.

-Fridays are usually test days and Current Events days
+Fridays are usually Current Events days

 Group Names and designs for Group Posters.